-The Apple Watch 4 is still a robust smartwatch, with an upgraded design and display along with a new ECG sensor to track a user's heart rate, making one of the most desired timepieces in the world even more desirable.
+While it's no longer new, the Apple Watch 4 is still a robust smartwatch, with an upgraded design and display compared to the still-on-sale Apple Watch 3, along with an ECG sensor to track a user's heart rate, making one of the most desired timepieces in the world even more desirable.

 Apple Watch 4 price and release date